Introduction to SQL Server Data Estate Modernization

 - Where do you see the DBA role in the next few years?

-I hope you will come along this SQL Server journey with me as I discuss each of these customer challenges in this blog series.
-Part II will cover insights and solutions regarding “our SQL Server environment is running on aging hardware.”
+I hope you will come along this SQL Server journey with me as I discuss each of these customer challenges in this blog series:

 And, if you’re ready to consider a certified, award-winning Microsoft partner who understands your Microsoft SQL Server endeavors for modernization, Dell EMC’s holistic approach can help you minimize risk and business disruption.
 To find out more, contact your Dell EMC representative.